taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

   </div>
 ~~~~~~~~

-You can extract the header columns as its own `StoriesHeader` component to keep your component well arranged.
+You can extract the header columns as its own `StoriesHeader` component to keep your components well arranged and separated by concerns.

 {title="src/components/Stories.js",lang="javascript"}
 ~~~~~~~~